 Another characteristic that can affect the type of materials in which the RFID tags are manufactured is the temperature.
 There are in the PET market that withstands high temperatures up to 300ºC.

 We have given a first overview of the options for manufacturing RFID tags.
 In summary, once the antenna with the chip has been chosen, we can customize the shape of the die, the size of the adhesive label and the printing on the front, and in specific cases, other customizations depending on other needs of the client.

-For any questions or for more information, do not hesitate to contact us following the link.
+For any questions or to obtain more information, do not hesitate to contact us.

 Contact us for more information focused on your needs.
 If you wish to receive information about RFID technology, subscribe to our magazine.